theckl/HoTT-Case-Study/HoTT-Case-Study.md

 * localisations are characterised as being constructed in a higher inductive way, and
 * the standard universal property of localisations is the inductive principle of this higher inductive construction.

 Lots of examples of this procedure, together with explanations of higher inductive types and constructions in general, can be found in my paper [Grothendieck's Equality vs Voevodsky's Equality](https://arxiv.org/abs/2604.00747).
-You can find tags of the Lean definitions in the tex-file of the arXiv submission.
+Tags of the Lean definitions are contained in the tex-file of the arXiv submission.

 Instances of this procedure are already useful in set theory.
 But homotopy type theory also clarifies other aspects of sets and redefines categories in a way more consistent with usage by working mathematicians:
 * First of all, and in marked contrast to [mathlib in Lean 3](https://leanprover-community.github.io/mathlib-overview.html), sets in HoTT are types whose derived equality types satisfy a certain property, and are not given as predicates on types.
 To me, having different types of sets according to the type of their elements sounds more like the concept of a subset.